Clinician using camera-based assessment with a patient in clinic and via telehealth

 Screening support for tremor and visible neurologic findings

-TremorTrack is being developed to help clinicians screen for visible neurologic findings using short, standardized patient videos.
+TremorTrack is being developed to help clinicians screen for visible neurologic findings using short, standardized patient videos—in the office or between appointments.
 The platform is intended to support assessment of tremor, motion abnormalities, facial asymmetry, weakness-related movement changes, and other visual neurologic findings.

 Who we serve

-2. Less manual measurement burden Automated capture reduces repetitive in-clinic tasks.
+2. Less manual measurement burden Automated capture reduces repetitive tasks in busy clinic workflows.

-We envision a healthcare system where every virtual visit can include objective physical-exam data, not just conversation and documentation.
+We envision a healthcare system where every clinic visit and every remote follow-up can include objective physical-exam data—helping physicians document care efficiently and expanding what rural and community clinics can offer their patients.

 Get in Touch